BenMakesGames/RandomHelpers/README.md

 # What is it?

-Extensions for `System.Random` and `IList` to help you generate random content, including dice rolls, enum values, items from lists, sets, dictionaries, and more.
+Extensions for `System.Random`, `IList`, and other collections to help you generate random content, including dice rolls, enum values, items from lists, sets, dictionaries, and more.

 **Hey!
 Listen!** this library was designed for use in games; no effort has been made to make these methods cryptographically secure.